Giuseppe Ceppetelli

-Giuseppe Ceppetelli (15 March 1846 – 12 March 1917) was an Italian Roman Catholic archbishop.
-At the time of his death, he was the Titular Patriarch of Constantinople.
-He was ordained on Holy Saturday of 1870 and was consecrated by the Vicar General of Rome, Raffaele Monaco La Valletta, in 1882.
+Giuseppe Ceppetelli (15 March 1846 – 12 March 1917) was an Italian Catholic prelate who served as Titular Patriarch of Constantinople from 1903 until his death.

+He was ordained on Holy Saturday of 1870 and was consecrated a bishop by the Vicar General of Rome, Raffaele Monaco La Valletta, in 1882.
 He ordained the 22-year-old Angelo Giuseppe Roncalli, the future Pope John XXIII, to the priesthood on 10 August 1904.

 He died on the eve of his 71st birthday in 1917 and was buried in Rome.